kcudding/ecotheory.github.io/teach/density-dependent.md

 #### Stability

 The **stability** of a system is a measure of how much it tends to stay the same, in spite of external disturbances or changes in the state of the system.

-To find the equilibrium point of a logistic growth model, consider the following example (figure below):
+A logistic population growth model is a system with stability, and carrying capacity $K$ is the stable equilibrium point.
+Population size above $K$ will decrease to $K$; while population size below $K$ will increase to $K$.

-* We have a population that has a carrying capacity $K=500$ and intrinsic growth rate $r=0.18$.
+Consider a logistic growth model with a carrying capacity $K=500$ and per capita growth rate $r=0.18$:

-* When the population growth rate $dN/dt$, which is zero at equilibrium, becomes positive or negative in response to a small change in N. If this change results in a shrinking of that change back towards the equilibrium, that demonstrates stability.
-On the other hand, if this change results in growth and a bigger step, that demonstrates instability.
+* When the population number is at 100 (point b) or 200 (point c), the population will grow, moving along the x-axis, until population growth rate slows so much that it comes to rest where $N=K=500$.

+* When the population number is at 550 (point e), $dN/dt$ is negative, so $N$ shrinks back down to $N=K=500$.

+* When population number is at 0 (point a) or 500 (point d), the population growth rate is at zero so that the density will not change.

 ![](density-dependent_files/figure-html/unnamed-chunk-3-1.png)<!-- -->
 Population growth rate, $dN=dt$, as a function of $N$.
-Data points are chosen arbitrarily for analysis.
 Arrows are pointing to the stable equilibrium point at carrying capacity (adapted from Stevens, 2009)

-* When the population number is at 100 (point b) or 200 (point c), the population will grow, moving along the x-axis, until population growth rate slows so much that it comes to rest where $N=K=500$

-* When the population number is at 550 (point e), $dN/dt$ is negative, so $N$ shrinks back down to $N=K=500$

-* When population number is at 0 (point a) or 500 (point d), the population growth rate is at zero so that the density will not change

-From the above analysis, we can conclude that: A logistic population growth model is a system with stability, and carrying capacity $K$ is the stable equilibrium point.
-Any disturbance may cause the population size $N$ to deviate from it.

-### Discrete logistic growth
+### Discrete time logistic growth

 For many populations, reproduction and mortality occur at very particular periods of the year (in discrete intervals of time).